maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 ##### Prediction: condition then marginalize

-Using the [properties](#mult_rvs) of multivariate Gaussians we are able to quickly write down the predictive equations for GPs.
+Using the [properties](#mult_rvs) of multivariate Gaussians we are able to write down the predictive equations for GPs.
 Note that in contrast to other Bayesian analysis we do not need to trouble ourselves with computing a posterior explicitly, nor do we need to perform any integration.

 Instead we condition on the observed training data, $\mathbf{f}$, to obtain the posterior predictive (conditional) distribution for $f_{+}$.
 Using the result for the [conditioning](#mult_rvs) of Gaussians we have, for a single test point: